pagkly/Zed/Investopedia4/Harmonized Sales Tax – HST.md

 ## Exempted Goods and Services

-While many goods and services are subject to HST, some are [[zero-rated]](https://www.investopedia.com/terms/z/zero-rated-goods.asp) or tax-exempt.
+While many goods and services are subject to HST, some are [[zero-rated]](https://www.investopedia.com/terms/[[Z|z]]/zero-rated-goods.asp) or tax-exempt.
 A zero-rated commodity or service is one that has an HST tax rate of 0%.
 These include products like basic groceries, books, and many agricultural and fishery goods.

-Customers outside of Canada purchasing products from Canada do not have to pay HST provided that the goods or services purchased will be solely used outside of the country.
-However, [[non-residents]](https://www.investopedia.com/terms/r/nonresident.asp) in Canada, such as tourists, are required to pay HST but in some cases may qualify for an HST [[rebate]](https://www.investopedia.com/terms/r/rebate.asp).
+Customers outside of Canada purchasing products from Canada do not have to pay HST provided that the goods or services purchased [[Will|will]] be solely used outside of the country.
+However, [[non-residents]](https://www.investopedia.com/terms/r/nonresident.asp) in Canada, such as tourists, are required to pay HST but in some cases may qualify for an HST [[rebate]](https://www.investopedia.com/terms/r/[[Rebate|rebate]].asp).

 ## Effect on Taxpayers